Taylor’s Visits

 Back to the story

-Makowski shared a Pfizer manual on how to handle bad press during product crises—polished lines about avoiding fault and showing regret.
+Gary Makowski shared a Pfizer manual on how to handle bad press during product crises—polished lines about avoiding fault and showing regret.
 According to Gary, that approach “would have been a disaster.”
-He went on to tell me,
+He went on to tell me about his own experiences there; the manual was not only useless for the occasion in Japan, but would have been counter-productive if followed completely, and probably upset everyone.
+It’s a typical Western (particularly American) canned response material of:

 Back to the story